-The name comes from the Germanic tribe called Longobards who ruled Friuli and the northeast of Italy after the romans.
-It means ‘high farm’ as the wine is produced by using the grapes varieties growing on the highest parts of our hills.
-The varieties used are Cabernet Franc, Cabernet Sauvignon, Merlot, Tazzelenghe and Petit Verdot in different ratios depending on the unique characteristics of each year’s harvest.
-The wine is matured in wooden barrels and aged in bottle before being ready to be commercialised.
+The name comes from the Germanic tribe called Longobards who ruled Friuli and the northeast of Italy after the Romans.
+It means ‘high farm’ as the wine is produced by using the grape varieties growing on the highest parts of our hills.
+The varieties used are in different ratios depending on the unique characteristics of each year’s harvest.

-Serving suggestions: at room temperature is perfect with meat and mature cheeses
+Serving suggestions: at room temperature is perfect with meat and mature cheese.